Trump Launched A Trade War Against China. Don't Look To Biden To Reverse It

 That pressure on the left – and the right – means Biden is unlikely to reverse Trump's tariffs with the stroke of a pen, leaving him with few good options to pressure China.

-And Biden could also be constrained by changes to global sentiment towards the United States under the Trump administration.
+And Biden could also be constrained by changes to global sentiment toward the United States under the Trump administration.

 During the campaign, Biden criticized what he sees as Trump's go-it-alone approach to China and said that the U.S. needs to ally itself with Asia and Europe to force Beijing to play by the rules on trade.